Federal Vision: Covenant objectivity

-What distinguishes the Federal Vision from other interpretations of Covenant Theology is its view of the nature of the covenant, namely that the covenant is "objective" and that all covenant members are part of God’s family whether or not they are decretally elect.
+What distinguishes the Federal Vision from other interpretations of covenant theology is its view of the nature of the covenant—namely that the covenant is "objective" and that all covenant members are part of God's family, whether or not they are decretally elect.

-It is an admixture of covenant objectivity and God's predestinating power in election that has resulted in the Federal Vision position on the covenant.
-Because Federal Vision leaders believe the Old Testament argued for corporate election of all Israel, so too does the New Testament for all who are in the Church.
-This results in a distinction in election – there are the decreed elect (that precise number God intends to save and who will persevere in their faith) and the covenantally elect (those who are predestined to be a follower of Christ for a time, but are not predestined to persevere in their faith and who will eventually fall away).
-Consider Lusk's comment:
+The Federal Vision position on covenants stems from a mix of so-called "covenant objectivity" and Calvinist theology regarding God's predestination of each soul.
+Because Federal Vision thinkers believe the Hebrew Bible argued for corporate election of all Israel, so too does the New Testament argue for the election of souls in the Christian Church.
+This results in a distinction in election: there are the decreed elect (that precise number God intends to save and who will persevere in their faith) and the covenantally elect (those who are predestined to be a follower of Jesus for a time, but are not predestined to persevere in their faith and who will eventually fall away).
+Rich Lusk writes:

-He goes on to speak of apostates within the covenant:
+Lusk goes on to speak of apostates within the covenant: